tanwanirahul/mlnd/Projects/capstone/capstone_report.md

 ![Network Architecture](images/architecture.png)

+We first started with 2 conv + max pool layers with 32 and 64 filters respectively.
+However, given the number of classes we have in the dataset and their varied represention, we immediately felt that total of 64 filters may not be enough for the classifier to accurately predict the right outcome.
+We then added 3rd conv layer with 128 filters to capture extract more higher-level features from the data.

+For the fully connected layer, we tried with various different shapes: (128 -> 128), (256 -> 256), (512 -> 192).
+These changes didn't have significant impact on the final scores.
+However, the (512 -> 192) architecture shape was marginally better than the other options we considered.

+We also played with the varying drop out strategies.
+We started off with flat keep-prob of 0.7 for final conv layer and fully connected layer.
+We then switched to 0.6 which performed better.
+Later we added, drop outs to first two conv layers as well, however keep_prob=0.6 was too aggresive of a drop out for the initial layers given the limited filters.
+We then added progressive drop outs for each layer that gave us the best results.

 Though accuracy of 94% is much better than the base model we started of with, it is still far from the human accuracy.
 Also, the GTSRB benchmarks shows the top performance of 99.8% on the same dataset.
 We will continue to build on top of the existing solution to improve the performance.